cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 Orc.class  # => Class
 ```

+Note that in the previous code, the expression `Orc.new` is calling a method on the object `Orc` which is an instance of Class.
+That method `new` is therefore an instance method of `Class`, that's how the object `Orc` is able to understand the `:new` message.

+This will be described with more detail later, right now, the important thing to understand it that everything is an object which are always associated with a class.
+And that classes also are objects, instances of `Class`.

 ### Instance variables

 Unlike in Java or other static languages, in Ruby there is no connection between an object's class and its instance variables.
 Instance variables just spring into existence when you assign them a value.
-For example, in the previous example, the instance variable `@energy` is assigned only when the method `eat` is called.
+In the previous example, the instance variable `@energy` is assigned only when the method `eat` is called.
 If it's not then the instance variable is never defined.
 In conclusion we could have Orcs with and without `@energy` instance variable.

 You can think of the names and values of instance variables as keys and values in a hash.
 Both the keys and the values can be different for each object.